nmcdonnell-kx/docs/docs/interfaces/protobuf/reference.md

   [versionStr](#protobufkdbversionstr)   Returns the libprotobuf version as a char array

 Import Schema
-  [addProtoImportPath](#protobufkdbaddprotoimportpath)  Add a path to import proto/schema file [importProtoFile](#protobufkdbimportprotofile)        Import the specified file [listImportedMessageTypes](#protobufkdblistimportedmessagetypes)  List up successfully imported message schemas
+  [addProtoImportPath](#protobufkdbaddprotoimportpath)  Add a search path from which to import proto/schema files [importProtoFile](#protobufkdbimportprotofile)        Import the specified file [listImportedMessageTypes](#protobufkdblistimportedmessagetypes)  List all successfully imported message schemas

-Check Schema
+Inspect Schema
   [displayMessageSchema](#protobufkdbdisplaymessageschema)  Display the schema definistion of the message

 Serialize / Deserialize